 Existing operations are large, established, and revenue and earnings generative.
 Managers of these operations have the clout to get their way: after all, without them, the company would have no profits.

 On the other hand, innovation is by its very nature risky with no guarantee of profit generation.
 Experimentation distracts focus from existing businesses.

-The most vociferous of enemies to innovation are to be found inside an organisation.
+The most vociferous of enemies to innovation is to be found inside an organization.